raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 ---

-This ispublished from a GitHub repository.
+This is published from a GitHub repository.
 You can [file an issue](https://github.com/raganwald/braythwayt.com/issues) to raise a point, or even [edit this page](https://github.com/raganwald/braythwayt.com/edit/gh-pages/_posts/2016-03-30-racism-is-injustice.md).

 ---